-These events will be held on the First Floor of the Student Center.
-You can also order at any time from the Jostens website at http://www.jostens.com/apps/store/customer/1042588/Coker-College/ .
+Jolsten’s will be on campus several times over the course of the semester.
+If you prefer, you can also order at any time from the Jostens website here.

 Professional photographers will photograph each degree candidate as he/she is greeted by President and as he/she is hooded for the graduate program.
 Photograph proofs will be available for viewing and purchase on the Coker College’s Multimedia platform SMUGMUG.
 Families and guests will not be permitted on the event floor for photographs during the ceremonies there is a designated photo area where families and friends can stand and take pictures.

 TO ORDER YOUR TRANSCRIPT